psv-format/psv/spec.md

 Headings
 --------

-For conistency, heading syntax and row (group) dividers are aligned, i.e. they are using the same characters.
+For consistency, heading syntax and row (group) dividers are aligned, i.e. they are using the same characters.
 Therefore generators must use underlined Setext style for top-level `====` _worksheet_ titles and second-level `----` _spreadsheet_ titles.
 Readers should also support `#` prefixed ATX style.
 Generators should use at least four characters for the underline and they should match the length of the heading text.

 ```````````````````````````````` markdown
 Worksheet